 MY RETURN TO ART AFTER 26 YEARS

-Although I'd graduated from the University of Guelph with a Fine Art Major in 1980, as the years passed, I'd actually forgotten that I possessed the ability to paint because of my battle with MS. As a matter of fact, with the way my brain was thinking, I didn't have any idea that I would ever make art again – until an improvement in my health began 26 years later, around 2007.
+Although I'd graduated from the University of Guelph with a Fine Art Major in 1980, as the years passed, I'd actually forgotten that I possessed the ability to paint because of my battle with MS. As a matter of fact, with the way my brain was working, I didn't have any idea that I would ever make art again – until an improvement in my health began 26 years later, around 2007.
 And then I began to paint a bit.